JasonLocklin/Dissertation/SA/Methods.md

 ### Participants

-A total of 46 individuals (33 female, 3 left hand dominant, age:
+A total of 46 individuals (33 female, 3 left hand dominant, age
+cohorts: 16-18y $=6$, 18-20y $=30$, 21-25y $=10$), were recruited
-$mean=tk$, $sd=tk$), were recruited from the University of Waterloo undergraduate student body through the Research Experiences Group, and was approved by the University of Waterloo Office of Research Ethics.
+from the University of Waterloo undergraduate student body through the Research Experiences Group, and was approved by the University of Waterloo Office of Research Ethics.

 ### Apparatus and Procedure